 What is retail theft and is it serious?

 Many people have stories of shoplifting little things as teenagers.
-Many were fortunate enough to not gt caught.
 Well, those might be considered “the good old days” of shoplifting.
 In recent years, detection systems have gotten better, the punishments have gotten harsher, and the effect on one’s life can be devastating.

 Retail theft is defined as stealing anything from a shop or store.
 From a pack of gum to a big screen TV, these crimes happen often and so do the arrests.